-Homework, Class Two

-1) Does merit necessarily lead to nirvana and Buddhahood?
+Homework, Class Two 1) Does merit necessarily lead to nirvana and Buddhahood?
 (Tibetan track give Tibetan term for merit.)
 Why or why not?
 2) What is the Sanskrit word for the "great seal"?
 (Tibetan track give Tibetan term.)
 3) Is there any relationship between the three principle paths and the great seal?
 Between these three and tantric practice?
 4) What are the two principal causes that bring about the state of Buddhahood?
-(Tibetan track in Tibetan.)

-- a)

-- b)

-5) What are the main elements of these two?
-(Tibetan track in Tibetan.)

-- a)

-- b)

-Course I, Class Two, Homework, cont.

-6) What are the two bodies of a Buddha?
-(Tibetan track in Tibetan.)

-- a)

-- b)

-7) Name the two causes of the two bodies.
-(Tibetan track in Tibetan.)

-- a)

-- b)

-8) Which of the three principal paths cause each of these two bodies?
+(Tibetan track in Tibetan.) a) b) 5) What are the main elements of these two?
+(Tibetan track in Tibetan.) a) b) 6) What are the two bodies of a Buddha?
+(Tibetan track in Tibetan.) a) b) 7) Name the two causes of the two bodies.
+(Tibetan track in Tibetan.) a) b) 8) Which of the three principal paths cause each of these two bodies?
 9) What are the two obstacles to Buddhahood?
-(Tibetan track in Tibetan.) - a) - b) 10) Why was Je Tsongkapa able to write 10,000 pages of incredibly deep and difficult explanation of Buddhism?
-Memorization assignment: Memorize the verse called Dedication of the Goodness of a Deed.
-(Tibetan track in Tibetan.)
-Meditation assignment: 15 minutes per day, breathe to ten and then do analytical meditation on renunciation.
-Dates and times meditated (homework without these will not be accepted):
+(Tibetan track in Tibetan.) a) b) 10) Why was Je Tsongkapa able to write 10,000 pages of incredibly deep and difficul explanation of Buddhism?
+Memorization assignment: Memorize the verse called Dedication of the Goodness of a Deed (Tibetan track in Tibetan.)
+Meditation assignment: 15 minutes per day, breathe to ten and then do analytica meditation on renunciation.

-λ THE ASIAN CLASSICS

-X Institute

-COURSE I The Principal Teachings of Buddhism
+Course I The Principal Teachings of Buddhism

 Name:

 Date:

 Grade:

 Homework, Class Three

 1) Name the ten characteristics of a qualified lama.
 (Tibetan track in Tibetan.)

-- a)
+a)

-- b)
+b)

-- c)
+c)

-- d)
+d)

-- e)
+e)

-- f)
+f)

-- g)
+g)

 h)

 i)

 j)

 Memorization assignment: Memorize the verse called Offering the Mandala.
 (Tibetan track in Tibetan.)

 Meditation assignment: 15 minutes per day, breathe to ten and then do analytical meditation on renunciation.

-Dates and times meditated (homework without these will not be accepted):

-$\mathbf{\lambda}$ THE ASIAN CLASSICS
+λ THE ASIAN CLASSICS

 X Institute

 Name:

 Date:

 Grade:

 Homework, Class Four

 1) Name the three characteristics of an authentic teaching, one which is appropriate to make your practice successful.
 (Tibetan track in Tibetan.)

 a)

 b)

 c)

+-,

-2) List the three requirements of a good student as found in Aryadeva's 400 Verses.
+2) List the three requirements of a good student as found in Aryadeva's $400\ Verses$.
 (Tibetan track in Tibetan.)

 a)

-- b)
+b)

-- c)
+c)

-Memorization assignment:

-Memorize the title and first line of the Three Principal Paths.
+Memorization assignment: Memorize the title and first line of the Three Principal Paths.
 (Tibetan track in Tibetan.)

-Meditation assignment:

-15 minutes per day, breathe to ten and then do analytical meditation on renunciation.
+Meditation assignment: 15 minutes per day, breathe to ten and then do analytical meditation on renunciation.

-Dates and times meditated (homework without these will not be accepted):
+Λ THE ASIAN CLASSICS

+X Institute

+Name:

+Date:

+Grade: